DrAma999/LittleBlueTooth/README.md

 .prefix(1)
 // ...
 ```
-The `.startDiscovery` operator can return multiple return at different times its up to you to take the correct results, by collecting, filtering, prefixing discoveries it you want to connect at the next step.
+The `.startDiscovery` operator can return multiple discoveries at different times it's up to you to take the correct results, by collecting, filtering, prefixing  before connecting at the next step.

 ### Connect
 After getting a `PeripheralDiscovery` or a `PeripheralIdentifier` you can connect to that deveice.